• About

 09/01/2015 by Karen

-Mazal Tov on your engagement!
-There’s so much to do before the big day that it’s nice to have it all condensed into one neat checklist.
-I’ve laid out the biggest tasks that need to be taken care of in chronological order further down the page, but first thing’s first – you need to pick a date!
+Mazal tov on your engagement!
+There’s so much to do before the big day (start with trying out Brides Club, our ultra-supportive community for Jewish and Jew-ish brides), it can feel overwhelming to keep track of everything.
+That’s why I’ve condensed it all into one neat checklist, laying out the biggest tasks that need to be taken care of in chronological order.
+You’ll find that further down the page, but first things first – you need to pick a date!

 Jewish Wedding dates to avoid in 2025